CaetanoGS/CaetanoGS/README.md

 ### Hi, my name is Gustavo 🚀

-- 🔭 I’m currently working on Multipass connection between SAP CDC and Shopify e-commerce
+- 🔭 I’m currently working on Multipass connection between SAP CDC and Shopify e-commerce and DRF as a backend API
 - 🌱 I’m currently learning NodeJS, DRF and SAP CDC
 - 📫 How to reach me: CaetanooG@hotmail.com